tezizzm/DotNetCoreWorkshop/Exercises/Exercise #3 Discovery/instructions.md

 1. Return back to your `bootcamp-webapi` project root and find the project file.
 We will add the following nuget package:

     ```powershell
-    dotnet add package Steeltoe.Discovery.ClientCore --version 2.2.0
+    dotnet add package Steeltoe.Discovery.ClientCore --version 2.4.4
     ```

-2. Navigate to the Startup class and make the following edits:
+2. Navigate to the Program class and make the following edits:

    1. Set the following using statements: